gustavopinto/bugzilla-py/README.md

 Bugzilla-py
 ===========

-This is an experimental library used to crawl meta-data information of bugs at [Bugzilla](http://bugzilla.mozilla.org/).
+This is an experimental library used to crawl meta-data information of bugs reports at [Bugzilla](http://bugzilla.mozilla.org/).

 Usage: Command line
 -------------------